numfocus/gsoc/2016/proposals/sourav-singh.md

 The aim of the project is to equip the QIIME 2 library, which is currently under development with plugins for preprocessing of FASTA/FASTQ data so that they can be used for further downstream analysis in Taxonomic detection.
 Main goals of the project include:

-1. Framework to add plugins for QIIME 2 like-
+1. Framework/Tools for the plugin for QIIME 2 are-
     * fastq-grep
     * FastQC for Quality Control of FASTQ data
     * Trimmomatic for intelligent trimming of FASTA/FASTQ data
+    * Barcode primer and linker
+    * FASTQ/FASTA splitter

 2. Try and Add Parallelization to some of the above tasks.